FERMM2024/TEST/README.md

 The tests verify that personal information is present and that there are at least five skills and three projects.
 GitHub Copilot suggested the basic structure of these assertions which were then adapted to the built in `node:test` module.
+Copilot also helped generate the Materialize based markup used on the page.

 ## GitHub Actions